-In 2009 CVB came out with Notice no. 09-16 (regarding SAM's 624, 625, 626 and 627 for alternative Leptospira bacterin ELISA potency release testing).
+In 2009 CVB published a Notice (no. 09-16) regarding SAM's 624, 625, 626 and 627 for alternative Leptospira Bacterin ELISA potency rolease testing.
 This allowed for Leptospira Bacterins that are labeled for use in cattle and swine (not dogs), to be potency tested with the CVB approved alternative in-vitro ELISA's without extensive host animal testing.
-The hope is that these ELISA tests can ultimately replace the hamster potency release tests.
+The hope was that these ELISA tests can ultimately replace the hamster potency rolease tests.
 After many years of work, our company has been able to get these ELISA's (SAM's 624, 625, 626 and 627) to work on individual serovars and with lab scale final product.
-The new master seeds have been established and approved by USDA/APHIS/CVB earlier this year so now we are in the process of doing correlative potency studies with the ELISA's and the hamster tests for the 4 serovars for multiple sequential serials of final product.
-Once this work has been done and correlation can be shown in 3 sequential serials, only then can we get CVB approval to officially replace the hamster tests.
-Our company is also exempt from the back-titration requirement in vaccinationchallenge potency assays for Leptospira serogroups canicola, icterohaemorrhagiae, pomona and grippotyphosa.
-Removal of the back-titration hamsters reduces animal use by ~50% in the current in-vivo potency assays.
+The new master seeds have been established and approved by USDA/APHIS/CVB in 2019 and we have done correlative potency studies with the ELISA's and the hamster tests for the 4 serovars for multiple sequential serials of final product earlier in 2020.
+This work produced correlation in 3 sequential serials for L. pomona and L. canicola, but not for L. grippotyphosa and L. interchaemormhagiae.
+A request was submitted by our company for ELISA approval for the L. pomona and L. canicola fractions.
+In 2022 CVB denied our company approval for using the ELISA potency test because CVB's Biometrics Department could not validate the ELISA with the CVB's references.
+This means that at the present time CVB is not allowing our company to perform the alternative ELISA in-vitro potency release testing for any Lepto. serovars.
+Our company will continue to work towards getting the ELISA tests validated with CVB's Biometrics Department.
+Our company is also exempt from the back-titration requirement in vaccination-challenge potency assays for Leptospira serogroups canicola, icierohaemormhegiae, pomona and grippotyphosa.
+Removal of the back-titration hamsters reduces animal use by ~50% in the current in-vivro potency assays.

-6. What, if any, federal regulations require the procedure?
-Cite the agency, the code of Federal Regulations (CFR) title number and the specific section number (e.g., APHIS, 9 CFR 113.102):
+7. What, if any, Federal regulations require this procedure?
+Cite the agency, the Code of Federal Regulations (CFR) title number, and the specific section number (e.g., APHIS, 9 CFR 113, 102):

-Agency_USDA/APHIS/CVB_CFR_9-CFR, 113.101(c), 113.102(c), 113.103(c), 113.104(c), 113.105(c) and 9-CFR, 117.4(c)
+Agency USDA/APHIS/CVB CFR 9-CFR, 113.101(c), 113.102(c), 113.103(c), 113.104(c), 113.105(c) & 9-CFR, 117.4(c)